cylc/cylc-doc/src/tutorial/furthertopics/clock-triggered-tasks.rst

 This tells the workflow to clock trigger the ``bell`` task with a cycle offset of ``0`` hours.

-Save your changes and run your workflow.
+Save your changes, install and run your workflow.

 Your workflow should now be running the ``bell`` task in real-time.
 Any cycle times that have already passed (such as the one defined by ``initial cycle time``)